-Response to Consultation Paper No. 09/2010 on National Broadband Plan
+Response to National Broadband Plan

 Chapter 2: Broadband - Demand & Supply

 5.1: What should be done to increase broadband demand?

 The overall demand of broadband will be mainly driven by the affordability factor, which means how affordable the services are to consumers.
 In case of mobility, demand increased when tariffs were brought down to the affordability level, end devices were economical and applications with local languages were made available.
 People saw enhancement in their business at mass level with security of connectivity and it was available for all the segments all the time.